Rod Diridon Sr.: Silicon Valley transportation

 After he chaired the successful 1976 campaign for the first half-cent sales tax for a transit district in California, Diridon became known as "the father of modern transit service" in Silicon Valley.
 This tax funded, among other projects, a light rail system for Santa Clara County.
 While in office, Diridon chaired nine public rail construction and operation projects.
 These included the Santa Clara County Rapid Transit Development Project, which created a master plan for transportation for Silicon Valley.
-Diridon proposed the half-cent sales tax to fund transportation projects and chaired the 1976 campaign that won voter approval of the tax.

-From 1975-1991, Diridon chaired the Guadalupe Corridor Light Rail Project Joint Powers Board to design and build that 21-mile project.
-Following that, Diridon chaired the 1982-1996 project to design and build the Tasman East Corridor and Tasman Corridor West light rail projects.
 Beginning in 1974, Diridon convened and chaired the Peninsula Transportation Alternatives Project that led to the CalTrain commuter rail system from San Francisco to San Jose and Gilroy.
 He served on the Joint Powers Board that guided the negotiations to acquire and manage that system until his retirement in 1995.

-From 1982-1995, Diridon convened and chaired the Vasona Corridor Light Rail Joint Powers Board that designed and built the light rail line from San Jose to Los Gatos.
+From 1975 to 1991, Diridon chaired the Guadalupe Corridor Light Rail Project Joint Powers Board to design and build the 21-mile project.
+Diridon also chaired the 1982–1996 project to design and build the Tasman East Corridor and Tasman Corridor West light rail projects.
+From 1982 to 1995, Diridon convened and chaired the Vasona Corridor Light Rail Joint Powers Board that designed and built the light rail line from San Jose to Los Gatos.
 He assisted the creation of Joint Powers Boards to begin and operate commuter rail systems between Stockton, in California's Central Valley, and San Jose (the Altamont Express), and for the Capitol Corridor rail between Sacramento and San Jose.

 Beginning in 1988, Diridon chaired the San Jose Station Study Joint Powers Board to determine whether the historic main Southern Pacific/Amtrak train station in downtown San Jose should be retained after being damaged in the 1989 Loma Prieta earthquake.
 The study recommended the retention of the station and expansion of the facilities to accommodate additional rail service including CalTrain, light rail, the Bay Area Rapid Transit (BART) system, high speed rail, a bus interchange point, and the Capitol Corridor and Altamont Express trains.
 The construction was completed in 1994.

-San Jose's Diridon Station was renamed for Rod Diridon in 1994 at the time of his retirement from the Santa Clara County Board of Supervisors.
+San Jose Diridon station was renamed for Rod Diridon in 1994 at the time of his retirement from the Santa Clara County Board of Supervisors.

 California High Speed Rail Authority

 In 2000, Diridon was appointed to the California High Speed Rail Authority by Governor Gray Davis and was then re-appointed by Governor Arnold Schwarzenegger.
 Diridon chaired the Authority Board from 2001 to 2003, serving two years beyond the eight-year limit for the board and stepping down in 2010.
-During his tenure as Chair, the California state legislature authorized a ballot measure for bond funding of the high speed rail project, Proposition 1A, which was approved by voters in 2008.
+During his tenure as chair, the California state legislature authorized a ballot measure for bond funding of the high speed rail project, Proposition 1A, which was approved by voters in 2008.